Need help? We are available to speak to you 7 days a weekRead More

 Considerations

-The decision lies solely with the AAT who will reach a decision based on the evidence submitted.
+The decision lies solely with the ART who will reach a decision based on the evidence submitted.
 Our role is to help present your case as best as possible.
 With our in-depth understanding of the law, however, we will help to ensure that sufficient evidence is provided during the appeal process.

 Frequently asked questions